Mount Kenya Climb: CHOGORIA DOWN SIRIMON

 Nairobi – Meru Mt Kenya Lodge (Bandas) 2,950m 3hrs, 10km walk, 950m ascent.

 Day 1: Leave Nairobi after breakfast and drive through the rich agricultural Kikuyu and Meru up to Chogoria trading center for lunch.
-We meet the supporting crew and drive up to the edge of the bamboo forest.
+We meet the supporting crew and thus drive up to the edge of the bamboo forest.
 The forest comprises of ancient Cedar, Podo curpus, Meru Oak and many more trees.
-From here we start our trek through the dense bamboo forest for a distance of 10 km to the Meru Mt Kenya lodge also referred to as Bandas.
-The compound is scattered with buffalo dung as they gaze around at night and in the early hour of the morning.
+The distance is 10 km,through the dense bamboo forest. we will finally reach our camp before dusk.
+The compound is scattered with buffalo dung as they graze around at night and in the early hour of the morning.

 An early dinner prepared by our chef is served.
-A short briefing by our senior guide follows before retiring to bed in the lodge.
+After the chit chat, we will retire to bed in the lodge.
 (2950m)

 Mt Kenya Bandas – Road Head campsite (3,300m) 3-5 hrs, 7km, 350m ascent.

 Day 2: After breakfast, we commence a short trek a long the ridge through the rolling down land.
 If lucky, occasional sights of elephants, bush-bucks and buffaloes emerging from the forest will add excitement.
-Higher up the tree line, hike through heather land to the camp.
-We set up the camp and enjoy our hot lunch.
+Higher up the tree line, we will hike through heather land to the camp.
+We will set up the camp and enjoy our hot lunch.
 We visit the Nithi Falls in the afternoon.
 It is an idyllic place with butterflies dancing among the orchids and red hot poker.
 The moment of icy spray and the weight of the white water dashing on your shoulders like ice or fire makes it unique.
-Early dinner is served before retiring in out tents just after a short briefing by our guide.
+After dinner, we retire to bed for a serene night, for the purpose of much awaited rest.

 Road head- Lake Michelson (4000m) 5-7hrs, 10km, 700m ascent.

-Day 3: Our beautiful day starts after crossing Nithi River to reach the moorlands.
+Day 3: After we take our breakfast, our beautiful day starts after crossing Nithi River to reach the moorlands.
 It is a jaw-dropping beautiful hike!
 The picturesque is immense from the upper region.
 The sunlight and shadows playing across endless miles of forest in the lower region, the Gorges Valley, Mushroom rocks, The Temple, Billiards table- a huge, flat-topped volcanic platform, and the higher peaks of Batian, Nelion and Lenana- all named after Maasai leaders.
 There is a site of the Vivienn Falls- Named after a colonial hunter who came to Kenya in 1922, the time for colonial hunting safaris.
 (Her family planted a wooden cross nearby to commemorate her stay and love of Mount Kenya).
 Our camp will be set on the shores of this beautiful lake.
-We will be served our dinner before retiring to bed.
+We retire to bed after an early dinner.

 Lake Michelson – Upper Simba Tarn (4500m), 8km, 500m ascent.